Parewadi

-Parewadi is a village in the Karmala taluka of Solapur district in Maharashtra state, India.
+Parewadi is a village in the Karmala taluka of Solapur district in Maharashtra state, India.It is located near the back waters of Ujjani dam.

 Demographics

 Covering 1267 ha and comprising 364 households at the time of the 2011 census of India, Parewadi had a population of 1828.
 There were 968 males and 860 females, with 226 people being aged six or younger.